JimmyALiu/Gym-App/README.md

-Web application built using JavaScript, React, and Tailwind
+Web application built using JavaScript, React, and Tailwind.

+Input your workout, target muscles, and goals and receive a custom workout tailored to your needs.

 Deployed using Netlify, [view here](https://app.netlify.com/sites/react-gym-web-app/configuration/general)